 (b) An eligible producer who utilizes agricultural cellulosic biomass and receives payments under this section shall submit an annual report on the producer's responsible biomass sourcing plan to the commissioner by January 15 each year.
 The report must include data on progress made by the producer in meeting specific goals laid out in the plan.
 The commissioner shall make the report publicly available.
 The commissioner shall perform an annual review of submitted reports and may make a determination that the producer is not following the plan based on the reports submitted.
 The commissioner may take appropriate steps, including reducing or ceasing payments, until the producer is in compliance with the plan.

 (a) By the last day of October, January, April, and July, each eligible biofuel producer shall file a claim for payment for advanced biofuel production during the preceding three calendar months.
-An eligible biofuel producer that files a claim under this subdivision shall include a statement of the eligible biofuel producer's total advanced biofuel production in Minnesota during the quarter covered by the claim.
+An eligible biofuel producer that files a claim under this subdivision shall include a statement of the eligible biofuel producer's total advanced biofuel production in Minnesota during the quarter covered by the claim and certify that the eligible producer will not use payments received under this section to compensate a lobbyist who is required to register with the Campaign Finance and Public Disclosure Board under section 10A.03.
 For each claim and statement of total advanced biofuel production filed under this subdivision, the volume of advanced biofuel production must be examined by a CPA firm with a valid permit to practice under chapter 326A, in accordance with Statements on Standards for Attestation Engagements established by the American Institute of Certified Public Accountants.

 (b) The commissioner must issue payments by November 15, February 15, May 15, and August 15.
 A separate payment must be made for each claim filed.